krystinli/Legoland/modelling/04_Rolling_Window_Features.md

 Given past sales data for 2 years from Jan 2019 to Dec 2020:
 - Choose a **reference date** and then base everything to be relative to this date
+- The timeframe post the reference date will become the **target window**
+  - to check whether a customer bought anything or not
+-